ryanburnette/authentication/README.md

 You give this library some options, and it gives you what you need for a basic authentication strategy.

+## Configuration

 ## API

-- `users([email])` Get an array of the user objects.
-Include an optional email address argument to get a single user.
+- `users()` Get an array of the user objects.
+Pass an email to find one user by their email.
+  `{email}`
-- `sessions([email])` Get an array of the session objects.
+- `sessions()` Get an array of the session objects.
 A session basically just an unexpired token, but it also keeps track of the `ip` and `ua` of the browser that got the token.
-Include an email address as the argument to get the sessions for that user.
+Pass an email to get the sessions for that user.
+Pass an exchangeToken to get the session for that exchangeToken.
+  `{email, exchangeToken}`
 - `signin(email)` Start the authentication process.
 Email the user an exchangeToken that they'll trade for their token.
 - `signout(token|id)` Sign a session out.